 And then there’s heat.
-Elevated temperatures, typically classified as being over 30 degrees celsius, will shorten the life of a battery irrespective of any other factors.
+High temperatures, typically classified as being over 30 degrees Celsius, will shorten the life of a battery irrespective of any other factors.
 Simply leaving your laptop in your car on a summer’s afternoon is a bad idea.

-When the stress of high temperature combines with the stress of high voltage, the effects are even greater.
+When you combine the stress of high temperature with the stress of high voltage, the effects are even worse.

-The Battery University tests showed that a battery stored with a 40% charge at 40 degrees would see its capacity fall to 85% after a year.
+The Battery University study shows that a battery stored with a 40 percent charge at 40 degrees would see its capacity fall to 85 percent after a year.

-Charged to 100% the capacity falls to 65% under the same conditions.
-For a fully charged battery at 60 degrees the capacity plummets to 60% in just three months.
+Charged to 100 percent the capacity falls to 65 percent under the same conditions.
+For a fully charged battery at 60 degrees the capacity plummets to 60 percent in just three months.

 The evidence seems clear.
-Keeping the battery permanently charged at 100% will slowly shorten its life.
-Keeping it at 100% and exposing it to high temperatures will shorten it much quicker.
+Keeping the battery permanently charged at 100 percent will slowly shorten its life.
+Keeping it at 100 percent and exposing it to high temperatures will shorten it much quicker.

 If heat is such a danger, it begs another question.
 Should you remove the battery altogether when using your laptop on AC power?